-Total General Fund Operating Revenue increased \$36,918 from the previous year (being \$1,073,620 in 2019, and \$1,036,702 in 2018).
-The primary increase was due to increased state aid based on the increase in student enrollment.
+Total General Fund Revenue increased \$34,545 from the previous year (being \$1,108,165 in 2020 and \$1,073,620 in 2019).
+The increase was due to general education state aid increase per pupil funding and Federal Title funding allocations for technology purchasing.

 Basic general education revenue is determined by multiple complex state formulas, largely enrollment driven, and consists of a specified minimum amount with variables such as socioeconomic indicators driving additional funding.
-For Minnesota charter schools the majority of all funding is made up of general education aid, special education aid, and charter school lease aid.
+For Minnesota charter Schools the majority of all funding is made up of general education aid, special education aid, and charter School lease aid.
 Other revenue consists of federal and private grant funding that is often expenditure driven.